athomasq/athomasq.github.io/categories/hikari/syndicates.md

 Technology startups are incredibly risky.
 In fact, most startups fail.
 You should expect many and perhaps most of your startup investments to go to zero.
 (This is normal and expected behaviour for any startup portfolio.)
 Therefore, you should not invest any money into a syndicate that you are not comfortable losing.

 On the other hand, the startups that succeed, can sometimes be massive successes.
-It's possible for the winners to return 5x, 10x or more on the money that early investors put in.
+It's possible for the winners to return 5x, 10x or more.
 The bet you're making as a startup investor is that the gains from the small handful of winners will outweigh the losses from the large number of loses.
 (And this is a big reason why it's important to diversify across multiple investments.)

 Also note that startups are extremely illiquid, and take time to produce returns.
 The median time to exit for successful startups is 7 years (and getting longer).
 So you should not expect to have access to your cash for a long time after you invest.
 Again, don't invest any money into a syndicate that you are not comfortable losing.